hwcgames/snald/README.md

 spooky door-controllin' vent-patrollin' game in Godot

+## BUILDING OLD REFS

+Older versions of the repository included proprietary fonts.
+These fonts have been retroactively removed from all previous versions of the repository, so attempting to build old refs may fail.
+To correctly build old refs, you should copy another font into the place of the old fonts, according to the remnants in the reconstructed restricted fonts directory.
+In the future, the proprietary fonts may be added back into the official builds more gracefully, and without violating their licenses.

 ## Spoilers

 There are secrets in the game, so if you decide to peruse this source code you should treat anything you find as a potential spoiler.